LianaN/blockstack-signin-demo/README.md

 This will execute the script in server.js.

 To change the content of the app, configure the files in the /public directory: index.html, app.js, bootstrap.min.css and app.css.

+The demo is inspired by this tutorial: https://blockstack.org/tutorials/hello-blockstack